-The charge against the defendant is in a document called an indictment.
+The charge against the defendant IS in a document called an indictment.
 You will have a copy of the indictment during your deliberations.

-The indictment in this case charges that the defendant unlawfully conspired to distribute marijuana and to possess marijuana with intent to distribute it.
-The defendant has pleaded not guilty to this charge.
+The indictment in this case charges that the defendant distributed heroin that resulted in the death of a woman who is being referred to as N.H.
+The defendant has pleaded not guilty to the charge.